 “If you could start your life over, what would you do?”
-Someone’s question made me look back at my past.
+This question from someone suddenly made me look back on my past.

-At some point, I realized I had started living only for the "now."
-I live by a simple belief: the past is history, the future is a mystery, and the present is a gift.
-I believed that if I did my best in this very moment, both the past and the future would take care of themselves.
-I didn’t want to regret the past, nor did I want to waste time worrying about an unpredictable future.
-The only thing I can truly control is this moment.
+At some point, I found myself living only in the present.
+There is a saying: "You need memory to have a past, expectation to have a future, and awareness to have the present."
+Like these words, I have deeply believed in the phrase, "Yesterday is history, tomorrow is a mystery, but today is a gift.
+That is why it is called the present."
+I had a very simple yet powerful belief: if I do my best at this very moment, both the past and the future will turn out well.
+Therefore, I did not look back with regret, nor did I want to waste time worrying about an unpredictable future.
+The only time I can control is right now, this very moment.

-This habit of focusing on the present deepened after I started writing for the JoongAng Ilbo.
-It has been part of my mental process for about 20 years.
-Before that, my mind was filled with bitter and sad memories.
-But after pouring out the small fragments of my daily life onto the newspaper pages, my regrets, longings, and sorrows seemed to vanish, as if erased.
+This habit of focusing entirely on the present became even stronger after I started writing for the JoongAng Ilbo.
+It has already been 20 years since I began filling that blank column.
+Before I started writing, my mind was full of bitter and sorrowful memories from the past.
+However, after pouring out the small fragments of my daily life onto the newspaper pages, my mind felt completely emptied.
+My past regrets, lingering attachments, and longings vanished entirely, as if wiped away by an eraser.

 No comments: